johnbeve/PHI-696/Project 4/README.md

 }

 ```
 Then Jim creats a RDF-based remote database of US Law firms called "LF" (http://uslawfirms.org/), including the data collocted by runing the query.
 Since there is no data about how many lawyers in a lawfirm available in the items of the law firm, there is no such information in LF.
-However, through a query searching the lawyers whose employer is a lawform which is ?item in LF, and then the COUNT function, the data that the number of lawyers working in the law firm can be retrieved from Wikidata.
+However, through a query searching the lawyers whose employer is a lawform which is ?item in LF, and the COUNT function, the data that the number of lawyers working in the law firm can be retrieved from Wikidata (supposing that the data of lawyers in the US are completed).
 After that, Jim adds the data to the LF.

 The Sparql solution is displayed as below: